 What is studied?

 Statistics Finland is a government statistical agency, which produces statistics and conducts surveys describing conditions in society.
-On assignment of the Government, Statistics Finland will carry out the Citizens’ pulse inquiry in 2022.
+Statistics Finland carries out the Citizens’ pulse inquiry on assignment of the Government.
 The inquiry explores citizens’ views on topical subjects connected to the activity and communication of authorities and the respondents' state of mind and future expectations.